DReichLab/cTools/README.analysis.md

-# How to run analysis tools
+# How to run cteam-lite analysis tools

-This document describes how to run cascertain, cpulldown and cpoly. cascertain, cpulldown and coply can run on compressed .hetfa and .mask files directly.
+This document describes how to run cascertain, cpulldown and cpoly.
+All three tools are designed to run on compressed .hetfa and .mask files directly.

+##.-1  OVERVIEW

+Download instructions for the main dataset is in Section ## 0.
+Then, the following tools may be used:

+cascertain: pulls down the SNPs that match the ascertain rule(s) (Section: ## 1) cpulldown out puts the genotypes of the given individuls at the given SNP loci from a set of hetfa files (see Section: ## 2) cpoly pulls down all the SNP sites that are polymorphic in sample list from one or multiple hetfas.
+In default mode only bases with no  missing (see Section: ## 3).

+##.0  GENERAL
+Please do the following:

+1) Download/extract the SGDP dataset.
+This contains the sgdp hetfa and mask files.
+Download the tar file, and extract using tar xvf <tar>.
+Put this in a convenient place in your file hierarchy.
+2) Modify files: .../filter/hetfa.dblist and .../filter/mask.dblist to point to your copy of the SGDP
+3) For all 3 programs the parameter file should have a fragmemt like:

+DIR:           /home/np29/biology/sgdp/info
+dbhetfa:       DIR/hetfa.dblist
+dbmask:        DIR/mask.dblist

+Format of the .dblist files are 3 columns.
+The first column (sample name) must match the sample ID in the .ind input file.
+Last columns is full path name.
+For the mask.dblist NULL is valid => no mask.

 ## 1. cascertain
 cascertain pulls down the SNPs that match the ascertain rule(s).